India's capital Delhi has witnessed "very poor" air quality after Diwali celebrations this week, but the pollution wasn't as bad as feared.

-- exhaust emissions from vehicles
+- industrial emissions

 The study focused on five locations across Delhi, and looked at data gathered between 2013 and 2016.